pikatchu/closedsource/book/0430-bellardians.md

 “You alright?” she asked.

 Leo hesitated.
-The weight of his mother’s words still pressed against his thoughts, but he wasn’t ready to talk about it.
+The weight of his mother's words still pressed against his thoughts, but he wasn't ready to talk about it.
 Not yet.
-He took a deep breath and said, “I’m okay.”
+He took a deep breath and said, “I'm okay.”
 Then, after a brief pause, he added, “I need a favor.”

 Brielle raised an eyebrow.
 “Oh?”